Hutchy68/Purge/README.md

-# mw-purge-ext
+## MediaWiki Purge Extension

-MediaWiki Purge Extension
+Adds a Purge `&action=purge` link tab to your MediaWiki Skin